dtone/handbook/handbook/gitlab/intro.md

 * Always check __Delete source branch when merge request is accepted__.

 * Consider also checking __Squash commits when merge request is accepted__.
 All commits in your MR will be "squashed" into one commit.
 Git log will then contain just MR's title and description (and a merge commit, but don't worry about that).
-If you're doing a really large MR where it might make sense to keep commits from that MR split to ease the code review process (splitting it to parts per commit, show your process or group changes), you'll have much more freedom when commiting to MR's branch regarding commit logs, fixes, merges from master etc. when you use "squash".
+If you're doing a really large MR where it might make sense to keep commits from that MR split to ease the code review process (splitting it to parts per commit, show your process or group changes), you'll have much more freedom when committing to MR's branch regarding commit logs, fixes, merges from master etc. when you use "squash".
 Git log message will still be nice and readable making sense in the context of the whole project even if you commit stuff like "fixes" and "more fixes" into the MR (which is a no-no in the "official" log).

+* Always double-check the merge and squash commit messages.
+You will typically find yourself clicking on `Include merge request description` and removing the first line talking about merging particular branch to master.

 ### Reviewer